dendronhq/dendron-site/vault/dendron.topic.lookup.md

 To delete [[dendron.lookup.hello]], use the `CMD-SHIFT-D` shortcut on the note that you want to delete.
 Alternatively, you can also launch the `Command Bar` and type `Dendron: Delete Node`

-After a note has been deleted, we automatically surface the parent note (in this case, [[pro.dendron.topic.lookup]]).
+After a note has been deleted, we automatically surface the parent note (in this case, [[dendron.topic.lookup]]).